 If contact is made, one of the two bases is activated and then it becomes a race between the runner and the defense.
 Also, a hit ball must travel at least forty (40) feet to be considered fair.
 A hit ball that does not reach the forty (40) foot line is considered foul.
 A ball that travels one hundred eighty (180) feet in the air is considered a home run.
 A hit ball rebounded off the pitcher is ruled no pitch.
 It helps for pitchers to be quick and agile.

 Even though a pitcher never fields or bats, his role is a crucial one.
 Most pitchers are generally good athletes with competitive spirits.
 Their success is in direct proportion to the number of runs their team scores.
 High ERA's are most preferable.

 Playing defense is the most challenging aspect of beep ball.
-Rather than nine (9) men on the field at a time, there are only six (6) players in beep baseball.
+Rather than nine (9) players on the field at a time, there are only six (6) players in beep baseball.
 Not all teams use the same defensive placement of their players, but generally teams will field 3 infielders.
-A First Baseman and a Third Baseman that will play slightly more toward the center of the field than in standard baseball, the third infielder will normally play between where 2nd base would usually be and the pitchers mound.
+A First Basemen and a Third Basemen that will play slightly more toward the center of the field than in standard baseball, the third infielder will normally play between where 2nd base would usually be and the pitchers mound.
 The 3 outfielders play a normal left and right field position while the center fielder plays closer in toward where 2nd base would usually be.